Practice of the Week

 To love is to have courage, whose root meaning comes from the word "heart."
 I've been in a lot of hairy situations in the mountains, yet I was a lot more scared just before I told my first real girlfriend that I loved her.
 It takes courage to give love that may not be returned, to love while knowing you'll inevitably be separated one day from everything you love, to go all in with love and hold nothing back.

-Sometimes I ask myself, Am 1 brave enough to love?
+Sometimes I ask myself, Am I brave enough to love?
 Each day gives me, and gives you, many chances to love.
+Are you brave enough?

 1. Write in your journal this wish for yourself: